electron-userland/electron-installer-snap/.github/issue_template.md

 <!-- For bugs and questions, please answer these questions to the best of your ability. -->

-**Console output when you run electron-packager with the environment variable `DEBUG='electron-forge:*'`.
+**Console output when you run electron-installer-snap with the environment variable `DEBUG='electron-installer-snap:*'`.
 Please include the stack trace if one exists.**

 ```
 Put the console output here